y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

 ### Configuration Re-use

-Instrumentation packages can re-use configuration defined in other pacakges by containing a `otel.instrumentation.go` file, which contains `import` directives for each of the instrumentation packages it re-uses:
+Instrumentation packages can re-use configuration defined in other packages by containing a `otel.instrumentation.go` file, which contains `import` directives for each of the instrumentation packages it re-uses: